MoOx/postcss-cssnext/README.md

 ### @todo

 Any omissions of the CSS specifications (even in draft) that are subject to be handled by cssnext are not intentional.
+You can take a look to the [list of features that are waiting to be implemented](https://github.com/cssnext/cssnext/issues?q=is%3Aopen+is%3Aissue+label%3Afeature+label%3Aready).
-Feel free to [open a new issue](issues) if you find something that should be handled.
+Feel free to work on a feature ready to be added, or [open a new issue](https://github.com/cssnext/cssnext/issues/new) if you find something that should be handled.
 Keep in mind that, as of right now, this project is intended to support new CSS *syntax* only.

 ---